-All VECs will be organized in a standard format following the multi-step EIA methodology, which will have been described in Chapter 4 of the EIA Report.
+All VECs will be organized in a standard format following the multi-step EIA methodology, which will have been described in Chapter 5 of the EIA Report.
 To that end, the individual VEC sections of the EIA Report will be organized as follows.

-- (a) Rationale for VEC selection. - (b) Selection of potential environmental effects and measurable parameters. - (c) Spatial, temporal, administrative and technical boundaries for the environmental assessment of the VEC. - (d) Criteria for establishing the threshold of significance. - (e) Description of the existing environment for the VEC to support the environmental effects assessment. - (f) Environmental effects analysis of the Project during construction, operation, and decommissioning, reclamation and closure, that includes: - Project-VEC interactions; - Assessment of the residual environmental effects (i.e., after mitigation has been applied) of the Project during each phase, and the identification of specific planned mitigation to minimize environmental effects; - An integrated evaluation of Project-related and any cumulative environmental effects that are likely to result from the Project in combination with other projects or activities that have been or will be carried out; and - Determination of significance of the residual environmental effects of the Project during each phase, including cumulative environmental effects, and for the Project overall. - (g) Proposed follow-up program, if applicable.
+- (a) Rationale for VEC selection. - (b) Selection of potential environmental effects and measurable parameters. - (c) Spatial, temporal, administrative and technical boundaries for the environmental assessment of the VEC. - (d) Criteria for establishing the threshold of significance. - (e) Description of the existing environment for the VEC to support the environmental effects assessment. - (f) Environmental effects analysis of the Project as planned during the phases of construction, operation, and decommissioning, reclamation and closure (and postclosure, as appropriate), that includes: - Project-VEC interactions; - Assessment of the residual environmental effects (i.e., after mitigation has been applied) of the Project during each phase, and the identification of specific planned mitigation to minimize environmental effects; - An integrated evaluation of Project-related and any cumulative environmental effects that are likely to result from the Project in combination with other projects or activities that have been or will be carried out; and

+- Determination of significance of the residual environmental effects of the Project during each phase, including cumulative environmental effects, and for the Project overall. - (g) Proposed follow-up program, if applicable.